sini/nixkraken/docs/src/getting-started/examples.md

     # Accept the End User License Agreement
     acceptEULA = true;

-    # Don't show the introductory tour on first launch
+    # Don't show the introduction tutorial on first launch
-    skipTour = true;
+    skipTutorial = true;

     # Disable promotional and non-essential notifications
+    # WARNING: this will not work without a paid subscription
     notifications = {
       feature = false;
       help = false;